lkodinsson/MARS/Basic/PHB.md

 ### Speed (SPD)

-Your speed is a measurement of your average walking distance over three seconds, or the distance you can run over one second.
+Your speed is a measurement of your average walking distance over six seconds, or the total distance you can run over two seconds.

 ### Size (SZ)